In pictures: UAE residents brave rain, flooded roads as life goes on amidst unstable weather

 The production capacity of each plant is 200,000 gallons daily with a total of 600,000 gallons, benefiting 300,000 people per day

-It's business as usual for many UAE residents on Friday despite the downpour that lashed the country overnight till morning.
+It's business as usual for many UAE motorists and residents on Friday despite the downpour that lashed the country overnight till morning.

 The government on Thursday advised private companies to implement flexible work patterns and ensure employees' safety as unstable weather conditions were expected to continue.